FindArticles FindArticles

 • How it stacks up

-• Early takeaways and what to watch
+• Early takeaways, and what to watch

 Limits, tiers, and the fine print

 There are guardrails.
-For free users, the total length of audio in one prompt is capped at 10 minutes.
-Subscribers on Google’s premium AI plans get a dramatically higher ceiling: up to three hours of audio per prompt.
-The app still accepts up to 10 files at once, with length counting across all attached audio clips.
+Max length of audio in one prompt for free users: 10 minutes.
+Subscribers on Google’s premium AI plans have a much higher ceiling: up to three hours of audio per prompt.
+The app still presents up to 10 files at once, length applied to all attached audio clips.

 Why audio uploads matter